 We can ask what kind of benefit will flow from a policy.
 We can refer to the Constitution and ask if a policy is Constitutional.
-But a policy seems beneficial might not be constitutional and a policy otherwise constitutional might not be beneficial, and even if these tests are satisfied, they do not tell us if a policy is wise or moral.
+But a policy that seems beneficial might not be constitutional and a policy otherwise constitutional might not be beneficial, and even if these tests are satisfied, they do not tell us if a policy is wise or moral.

 I seemed to me that the best yardstick for judging public policy is this: will it, directly or indirectly help shape, support, nurture, or protect a healthy society?
 Defining the characteristics of a healthy society will define a fundamental yardstick for evaluating public policies.
 We would know a healthy society if we find healthy characteristics in people raised in the society in question.

 What might be the characteristics of a Healthy Society?
 I believe there are basically six key characteristics.

 First, its people will place high value on having and manifesting a capacity to love – not just spouses and family, but neighbors and strangers as well.
 Why?

 - As a consequence, they will tend to be characteristically generous and compassionate